kevinlondon/kevinlondon.github.io/_posts/2018-06-23-intro-to-churning.md

 ## Okay but... which cards should I get?

-Ok, I get it.
-That's a lot to do.
-If you're looking for the simplest start, I'd recommend going with Chase cards first.
-The single best card, I think, is the [Chase Ink Preferred](https://creditcards.chase.com/small-business-credit-cards/ink-business-preferred).
+I get it.
+That's a lot to process.
+If you're looking for the simplest start, I'd recommend going with Chase cards first because Chase has the most strict set of rules and, typically, the best bonuses.

+The single best card, I think, is the
+[Chase Ink
+Preferred](https://creditcards.chase.com/small-business-credit-cards/ink-business-preferred).
-It currently has a public signup bonus of 80K Chase Ultimate Rewards points, which should be worth at least $1000 if you redeem them wisely.
+It currently has a public signup bonus of 80K Chase Ultimate Rewards points, which should be worth at least $800.

-It's a business
-credit card. it's likely that you already have some kind of business, even if it's an eBay or Craigslist sales business on the side.
+The Chase Ink Preferred is a business credit card.
+It's likely that you already have some kind of business, even if it's an eBay or Craigslist sales business on the side.
 You can also use your Social Security Number instead of an Employer Identification Number if you have a sole proprietorship.